Russian missiles kill 20 people in central Ukraine city of Vinnytsia

 The governor of the Vinnytsia region, Serhiy Borzov, said Ukrainian air defence systems shot down another four missiles over the area.

 “Every day Russia is destroying the civilian population, killing Ukrainian children, directing missiles at civilian objects.
-Where there is no military (targets).
+Where there is no military [targets].
 What is it if not an open act of terrorism?”
-Zelenskyy wrote on Telegram.
+Mr Zelensky wrote on Telegram.

 Vinnytsia is one of Ukraine’s largest cities, with a population of 370,000.
 Thousands of people from eastern Ukraine, where Russia has concentrated its offensive, have fled there since the start of the war.